-- ▶ Defined as "An item, the possession of which is in violation of State or Federal Statute." - ► These items can bring about criminal penalties if trafficked into a facility. - ► Contraband enters a correctional facility in various ways: through improper incarcerated individual search, through the mail, it may be manufactured by the incarcerated individual, or may be brought in by a member of the correctional staff, a visitor, or a volunteer. - As a volunteer it is crucial to remember the following: DO NOT BRING ANYTHING INTO OR OUT OF THE FACILITY THAT HAS NOT BEEN AUTHORIZED BY THE WARDEN.
+- Defined as "an item, the possession of which is in violation of State or Federal Statute." - These items can bring about criminal penalties if trafficked into a facility. - Contraband enters a correctional facility in various ways: through improper searches, through the mail, it may be manufactured, or it may be brought in by a member of the correctional staff, a visitor, or a volunteer.